-APPLICABLE KEY REQUIREMENTS IMPACT ON GROUP STANDARD IFRS 9 This standard introduces new requirements 'Financial Instruments' in three areas: Classification and measurement: Financial assets are now classified based on 1) the objective of the Group in holding the asset and 2) the contractual cash flows.
+APPLICABLE STANDARD KEY REQUIREMENTS IMPACT ON GROUP IFRS 9 'Financial Instruments' This standard introduces new requirements in three areas: Classification and measurement: Financial assets are now classified based on 1) the objective of the Group in holding the asset and 2) the contractual cash flows.
 Impairment: A new expected credit loss model is used for calculating impairment on financial assets.
 A loss event does not have to occur before credit losses are recognised.
-Impairment: Hedge accounting: New general hedge accounting requirements allow hedge accounting based on the Group's risk management policies rather than only prescribed scenarios. financial asset.
-Hedge accounting:
+Hedge accounting: New general hedge accounting requirements allow hedge accounting based on the Group's risk management policies rather than only prescribed scenarios.
+On 1 January 2018, the which replaced IAS 39 'I Measurement'.
+As there of this standard, the Gro information relating to p Classification and mea On 1 January 2018, the new categories based of and the nature of the ca further information.
+Th measurement of the Gr Impairment: From 1 January 2018, the loss impairment model f calculation methodology based on ageing profile. has not resulted in a mate financial asset.
+Hedge accounting: The Group applied the I prospectively.
+At the da existing hedge relations continuing hedge relations are provided; if the likelihood is not remote then judgement is used to determine the contingent liability disclosed.
+Unilever does not have provisions and contingent liabilities for the same matters.
+External advice is obtained for any material cases.
+See notes 6A, 19 and 20.